gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 Yes.
 C# is new to you.
 But you know the basics of programming.

 But most C# tutorials treat you like a newbie.
-They kindly explain variables, functions to you.
+They kindly explain variables, functions.
 Unfortunately, you know them by heart.

 What you need to know now is how to finish your daily tasks like declaring variables, looping arrays, handling objects with C#.